 Google Dance: A term used starting in 2002 for the volatile period of time during which Google updated its search index, roughly every month.

 Google Fred: A major algorithmic update to Google’s search and ranking system.
-Released in March 2017. it de-ranks gateway pages and websites created for the sole purpose of filling it up with ads and affiliate links.
+Released in March 2017. it de-ranks gateway pages and websites created for the sole purpose of filling them up with ads and affiliate links.

 Google Hummingbird: A major algorithmic update to Google’s search and ranking system.
 Released in August 2013.
 It improves the search results by matching to user intent instead of focusing on exact match keywords.

 Google Keyword Planner Tool: A keyword research tool that is a part of Google Ads service.
 You can use it in two ways.
 Get keyword ideas based on words, phrases or a URL related to your business.
-Or, you can use your existing keyword list and get data for it including average search volume for the last year and the expected number of clicks and impressions for the next 30 days.
+Or, you can use your existing keyword list and get data for it including the average search volume for the last year and the expected number of clicks and impressions for the next 30 days.

 Google Mobile Friendly Update: A major algorithmic update to Google’s search and ranking system.
 Released in April 2015, this update de-ranks websites that are not optimized for mobile viewing.